codeinthehole/til/posts/about-how-to-use-keywordprg-effectively.md

 ---

-Hitting `K` in Vim opens the program specified by `keywordprg`, passing the keyword under the cursor as an argument.
-Effectively executing this:
+Hitting `K` in Vim opens the program specified by `keywordprg`, passing the keyword under the cursor as an argument — effectively executing this:

 ```vim
 :!{keywordprg} {keyword}
 ```

-The default is `man -s` which is only useful is you're editing C- or Bash-filetype buffers.
+The default is `man -s` which is only useful if you're editing C- or Bash-filetype buffers.

 You can drastically improve this functionality by binding a more appropriate function for each filetype you work with.
-For example:
+For example, I have the following scattered within my `~/.vim/after/ftplugin/` folder:

 ```vim
 " Use built-in help when working on Vim files or browsing the help docs.